MaxBamberger/DataScienceProjects/film-success-classifier/README.md

 *For more information on the project, use case and solution architecture, see [my powerpoint](https://github.com/MaxBamberger/DataScienceProjects/blob/master/film-success-classifier/movie_prediction_model-compressed.pdf)*

 ## Try it out!
-You can try [making a prediction](http://3.224.227.110:8080/) on a future movie with the web-app version of my model (Put together for demonstration purposes only.
+You can try [making a prediction](http://3.224.227.110:8080/) on a future movie with the web-app - a UI I put together that uses predict.py to make a prediction on customized data..
+(Put together for demonstration purposes only.
 I never claimed to be a great web-developer :))

 ## About the model itself: